Helen Barney Employment

-Helen has delivered countless training sessions to solicitors, HR personnel, business owners, managers etc. More recently she has provided training on Tribunal tactics, discrimination in the provision of goods and services and the ‘gig economy’.
+Helen has delivered countless training sessions to solicitors, HR personnel, business owners, managers etc. More recently she has provided training on TUPE Reg 3(1)(b) transfers, and changing terms and conditions, harassment and practical tips on disability discrimination.

 Helen is well known for her meticulous preparation of cases, contributing to her impressive success rates.
 For more details please ask the employment clerks.